mweagle/Sparta/content/docs/application/environments/index.md

 Each environment is largely similar, but the application may need slightly different configuration in each context.

-To support this, Sparta uses Go's [conditional compliation](http://dave.cheney.net/2013/10/12/how-to-use-conditional-compilation-with-the-go-build-tool) support to ensure that configuration information is validate at build time.
+To support this, Sparta uses Go's [conditional compliation](http://dave.cheney.net/2013/10/12/how-to-use-conditional-compilation-with-the-go-build-tool) support to ensure that configuration information is validated at build time.
 Conditional compilation is supported via the `--tags/-t` command line argument.

 This example will work through the [SpartaConfig](https://github.com/mweagle/SpartaConfig) sample.
 The requirement is that each environment declare it's `Name` and also add that value as a Stack [Output](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html).